danthegoodman1/DurableStreams/README.md

 Durable bottomless log streams with Cloudflare Durable Objects and R2.

-## Usage (WIP)
+## Usage

 The name of the stream is determined by the path at which you publish and consume from.
-A consumer is permitted to begin consuming (e.g. long-poll for new records) before publishing begins
+A consumer is permitted to begin consuming (e.g. long-poll for new records) before publishing begins.

+Also check the tests, they're digestible and cover lots of features.

 ### Publishing